ud4yy/finScrape/README.md

 # finScrape

 A robust Spring Boot application that scrapes historical exchange rate data from Yahoo Finance and provides REST APIs to query the data.

+**Deployment Information:**
+There are two deployments made for this project:
+1. One employs an H2 database.
+2. The other uses a PostgreSQL-based database hosted on Supabase.

+Please check out the `deploy2Supa` branch for implementation details and further information.

-**This project is deployed on Render's free tier service, which may experience initial delay during cold starts and reset persistent files when inactive.
+**This project is deployed on Render's free tier service, which may experience initial delays during cold starts and reset persistent files when inactive.
 Please follow the demo steps given in the demo section for optimal testing.**

-- Note: APIs can also be interacted with Swagger UI, check **DEMO** section for more
+- Note: APIs can also be interacted with via Swagger UI; check the **DEMO** section for more information.

 ## Tech Stack
 - Spring Boot
-- H2 Database
+- H2 Database / PostgreSQL (Supabase)
 - Render (Deployment)
 - GitHub
 - Postman